 The National Center for Education Statistics (NCES) provides prospective home-buyers with data for state school districts.
 If you’re relocating or looking for the best school option after a move, remember that the School District Mapping and Demographics allows users to find graduation rates, state-level assessment results, household demographics, and the average real estate costs.

-Simply select your state, the most recent year, and choose any district to find the relevant information.
+Just select your state, the most recent year, and choose any district to find the relevant information.

 Tour Public Schools

 While touring homes in a specific area, it’s helpful to include school visits in the itinerary.
-When preparing for a specific real estate tour, search the schools in that particular area.
+When preparing for a particular real estate tour, search the schools in that specific area.
 Then plan to visit all the schools listed, the public school assigned to that neighborhood, or any of specific interest.
 Open houses and guided tours prove ideal to decide on the best schools for a child.
 If visiting during a school-day, ask administrators, students, and parents questions so you can get a full grasp of the school environment.

 Apply to Prep or Private Schools